 This full-length interview was about 40 minutes long, and Dr. Parks covered many other topics, such as mRNA interventions, viral transmission vectors, active infections vs. positive tests, why children aren’t affected as much as adults, the impact of UV light on viruses, the impact of facial coverings on infection, super-spreader theories, herd immunity, viral attenuation (the process of a virus getting weaker), and of course, plenty about the V-word and some cynicism and realism.

-If you’d like to see the unedited version, it will be made available to Kitchen Stewardship® subscribers only next week on April 6, 2021– join the community for free!
+If you’d like to see the unedited version, it is available only for Kitchen Stewardship® subscribers — join the community for free!

 - Leaf, D.E. & Ginde, A.A.
 (2021, February 17).
 Vitamin D3 to Treat COVID-19: Different Disease, Same Answer.
 JAMA, 325(11), 1047–1048. doi:10.1001/jama.2020.26850